lara-martin/NLP-class/homeworks/project/final-merged.md

 ### On Presentation Day
 * Posters will be attached to the walls around the room (SOND 101).
 * Please be in Sondheim 101 on time or a bit earlier!!
-(10:30am on December 11th)
+(10:30am on May 14th)
 * The presentations will be open to the university, broadly, but mostly focused on CSEE folks.
 * Within your team, designate some members to be "group 1" and the rest to be in "group 2".
 The first half of the time group 1 will present and group 2 will walk around and look at other posters/demos.
 Everyone will switch halfway through so that you all get a chance to see each other's work.
 You don't have to tell us who is in which group; this is just to let you know what's going to happen on presentation day.
-* There will be a voting box where visitors can vote for their favorite presentation(s).
-The team with the most votes will get 2 points of extra credit on Milestone 4.
+* There will be a form where visitors can vote for their favorite presentation(s).
+The team with the most votes will get 2 points of extra credit on this Milestone.
 * **For demo teams**: Please bring a laptop and charger, and have your demo ready to be played with.